 That’s a pretty big number overall – but when broken down into 60-minute chunks on a daily basis it’s pretty achievable.

 Furthermore, if you break it down further still – it doesn’t even need to be 60 minutes in one chunk.
-If you focus upon intense listening whenever you have a 15 minute+ break – you need four of them a day to fit in the hour.
+If you focus on intense listening whenever you have a 15-minute+ break – you need four of them a day to fit in the hour.

 Or of course, you can do it in one block.

 It’s definitely achievable – and the MASSIVE competitive advantage this would give you in life is incredible.

 Digital Essentialism is what is getting me to move toward this place in my life and my thinking.

 Maybe I’ll aim for 30 and end up doing 22 hours – but I’m pretty confident that I’ll get to 30 – I have some time to make up for this month but then you have the weekend – where you can easily do 2-hour days.

 Cal has many ideas in this book which to a degree I’ve covered in the last blogs – so I’ll get onto some of the other ones I’ve picked up one by one.